Nigga: Usage

+N-word pass

+The N-word pass is a colloquial term and internet meme referring to a notional social permission for a non-African-American to use the word nigga in a conversation without suffering social consequences, typically given to them by African-Americans.
+The practice of giving out or selling N-word passes, sometimes in a form of a physical ticket, is common in American schools and has received criticism from parents and teachers.

 Cultural influence

 The phrase nigga, please, used in the 1970s by comics such as Paul Mooney as "a funny punctuation in jokes about Blacks", is now heard routinely in comedy routines by African-Americans.
 The growing use of the term is often attributed to its ubiquity in modern American hip hop music.

 One of the earliest uses of the term in a popular song was in the lyrics of the 1983 song "New York New York" by Grandmaster Flash and the Furious Five, although it had featured in some very early hip hop recordings such as "Scoopy Rap" and "Family Rap", both from 1979.
 Ol' Dirty Bastard uses the term 76 times in his Nigga Please album (not including repetitions in choruses).

 Comedian Chris Rock's 1996 routine "Niggas vs. Black People" distinguishes a "nigga", which he defined as a "low-expectation-havin' motherfucker", from a "black person".
 In contrast, Tupac Shakur distinguished between nigger and nigga: "Niggers was the ones on the rope, hanging off the thing; niggas is the ones with gold ropes, hanging out at clubs."
 Tupac, who has been credited with legitimizing the term, said his song "N.I.G.G.A." stood for "Never Ignorant Getting Goals Accomplished".